wtp43/algorithms-doc/vault/docs/Algorithms/Combinatorics and Number Theory/Combinatorics.md

 ## DP
 - Useful for aggregating multiple combinations/permutations
+- Find recurrence relation with a previous state
 ### Count number of answers 'with some conditions' that end in 'X'
 https://leetcode.com/problems/student-attendance-record-ii/solutions/101639/pure-math-and-easy-to-understand-python-o-n-solution/